 Prior to founding Forward Paths, Denise was a certified Guardian Ad Litem with the 5th Circuit Court, State of Florida.
 She is the mother of eight children, two of whom were internationally adopted.
 She also has two beautiful grand daughters.
 Denise and her husband, Jimmy, own an independent retail pharmacy, Burry's Pharmacy, in Leesburg, Florida.
 In 2017, Denise was awarded the Mayors Award by the City of Leesburg and the Humanitarian Award by the Leesburg Chamber of Commerce.
 She is currently on the Youth Leadership Team with The Pollination Project working to "Seed the Change" for our youth across the United States.

 Jacob is a native of Lake County, born and raised in Leesburg, Florida.
-As one of eight children, he is a strong believer in the "It takes a village…" mentality.
+As one of eight children, he is a strong believer in the "It takes a village..." mentality.
 While attending the University of Florida, he developed a passion for helping others as he volunteered with the Arts in Medicine program at Shands Children's Hospital.
 Jacob is currently a Realtor with Olde Town Brokers in Orlando, where he remains active with other non-profit organizations.
-When he isn't working or volunteering, he's often traveling with his husband, learning about different cultures and meeting interesting people.
+When he isn’t working or volunteering, he's probably traveling, eating Indian food, or enjoying live theatre.

 Sara is dedicated to helping young adults become the best versions of themselves.
 She has been mentoring teenagers since the beginning of her undergraduate career at the University of Florida.
 She received her Bachelor's degree in Advertising with a minor in Leadership, and later received her Master's Degree in Nonprofit Management from University of Central Florida.
 She has worked in full-time youth ministry, taught in the public school system, has run a high school mentoring program, and worked seasonally with Partnership for Strong Families to ensure every local foster kid had an unforgettable Christmas.
 She currently works at Lake-Sumter State College helping manage their baccalaureate and workforce programs and teaches the Nonprofit Managers class.
 In her free time, she loves to travel, try new foods, work out, attempt DIY home projects, read and spend quality time with her family and friends.